-The biggest fallacy many people believe is that if they have a valid prescription for medication, they cannot be arrested or found guilty of DWI on prescription drugs.
+Most people believe is that if they have a valid prescription for medication, they cannot be arrested or found guilty of DWI on prescription drugs.
+That is a big myth when it comes to DWI law in Texas.
 In Texas, persons can be intoxicated due to prescription medication, over the counter medication, illegal drugs, just the same as drinking alcohol.
 This is a gray area that police officers do not have the formal training to distinguish impairment from a medical condition versus impairment due to medication.
 There is a big difference between a therapeutic dosage level treating a medical condition, and impairment due to drugs.
 Officers simply do not have the educational or professional medical training to make this determination.